shuvrojit/blog/content/blog/node-typescript-starter-template.md

 mkdir src
 ```

 Let's create a new ts file called index.ts.
-We're going to write some code to see if it's working or not.
+We're going to console log hello to see if it's working or not.

 ```shell
 touch src/index.ts